laic/uoe_speech_processing_course/phon/phon_lab_1/answers/phon-1-articulation-answers.md

 After recording yourself in Praat (see instructions below), try to identify the articulation patterns that cause difficulty.
 Again, think about whether the confusions/errors that arise are in terms of placement of articulators.
 Describe this in terms of voicing, place and manner for consonants.
 For vowels, think about tongue frontness, height, and rounding.
 We've focused mostly on consonants in this lab, but don't worry we'll do more on vowels next week.

 <span style="color:red">
-This is part of the lab is more of an extension and that you can have a go at recording yourself.
+Comment: This is part of the lab is more of an extension and that you can have a go at recording yourself.
 I think it's also fun to see that tongue twisters are something common across languages!

 I wouldn't expect full analyses of these examples.
 The main thing is to think about what your articulators are doing if you try to say some of these.